ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/case_attributes/update.rst

 Update Case Attributes
 ----------------------

-To update a Case Attribute that has been added to a Case, the most basic format is:
+The basic format for updating a Case Attribute is:

 .. code::